Blue-Ventures-Conservation/gemdroid/README.md

 ### local.properties

-We have some secrets in this file at the root of the project.
+We have some secrets in `local.properties` at the root of the project.
 It is not checked in to git.

-A Google Maps API key and our AnyChart license are in this file.
+A Google Maps API key and our AnyChart license are entered in `local.properties`:

+`MAPS_API_KEY=xyz`

+`ANYCHART_LICENSE=xyz`

 These secrets are also in our Secret Manager in Goole Cloud.
 They are referenced in the `AndroidManifest.xml` as `meta-data` tags on the `application`.
-Pulling the values out of local.properties and filling them into the manifest is done by the secrets gradle plugin that is part of the maps SDK:
+Pulling the values out of `local.properties` and filling them into the manifest is done by the secrets gradle plugin that is part of the maps SDK:

 https://developers.google.com/maps/documentation/android-sdk/config